A foreclosure occurs when a borrower has defaulted on a loan that is secured by the Deed of Trust.

 Parties interested in bidding must complete a bidder information sheet and must bid at least One-hundred ($100) over the lender's beginning bid.
 The bidding is competitive and oral with the highest bidder winning.

-The full bid amount must be presented to the Office of the Public Trustee by 12 noon the day of sale and must be in the form of cash, cashiers check, bank check or certified funds.
+The full bid amount must be presented to the Office of the Public Trustee at the time of sale and must be in the form of cash, cashiers check, bank check or certified funds.
 If you intend to do a wire transfer, arrangements must be made prior to sale time.

 A Certificate of Purchase is issued to the highest bidder erecorded with the Clerk and Recorder.
 The Certificate of Purchase is fully assignable.